 The university’s first greenhouse gas (GHG) or carbon footprint was calculated for FY 2008 and serves as the baseline from which to measure reductions.
 An inventory is conducted yearly to monitor progress toward the university’s carbon reduction goals.
-Elon’s FY 2012 GHG emissions were 4.2% lower than FY 2008 emissions.
+Elon’s FY 2016 GHG emissions were 13.5% higher than FY 2008 emissions.
 This increase came primarily from an increase in study abroad travel and directly financed travel.
 Study abroad emissions increased due to improved data and more students studying abroad.
 The increase in directly financed travel is due to improved data and more travel.

-Energy consumption is the largest source of Elon’s GHG emissions accounting for 57.3% of Elon’s emissions in FY 2012.
-The next largest source of emissions is Transportation with 35.4% of FY 2012 emissions.
+Energy consumption is the largest source of Elon’s GHG emissions accounting for 51% of Elon’s emissions in FY 2016.
+The next largest source of emissions is Transportation with 42% of FY 2016 emissions.
 The Transportation category includes the following: Study Abroad Travel, Commuter Travel, Fuel Usage (University Fleet), Directly Financed Travel (faculty and staff business and athletic team travel).